Suicide Prevention Training Program for Washington Healthcare Professionals (3 Hours)

-This course fulfills the requirement for 3 hours of continuing education in suicide assessment, screening, and referral for OTs, PTs, and other healthcare professionals in Washington State.
+This course fulfills the requirement for 3 hours of continuing education in suicide suicide prevention, screening, and referral for OTs, PTs, and other healthcare professionals in Washington State.

 Need 6 hours?

-Suicide Intervention and Prevention Training for Washington Healthcare Professionals (3 CH)
+Suicide Prevention Training Program for Washington Healthcare Professionals (3 Hours)

 - Discuss the epidemiology and etiology of suicidal behavior.

-- Describe the process of assessment and determination of risk for suicide.
+- Describe the process of screening and assessment for suicide and imminent harm via lethal means.

-- Outline the management of patients at risk for suicide.
+- Summarize actions to refer patients at risk of suicide.

 TABLE OF CONTENTS